 3. Figure Out Their Love Language

 According to Dr. Gary Chapman, there are five love languages — words of affirmation, acts of service, receiving gifts, quality time, and physical touch — that we use to express and understand love.
-Everyone has a love language in terms of how they communicate in romantic relationships and what they desire.
+Everyone has a love language in terms of how they communicate in romantic relationships and what they desire, or at the very least certain types of love languages they may respond to more than others.
 So, pay attention to what your partner's is and talk about how you can support each other.
 "Find out what type of love language they have; and make sure to do things that will make them happy," says Safran.

 4. Give A Passionate Kiss